xalaida/laravel-geonames/README.md

 For example, you can set the minimum population for the city.
 All cities with smaller population will not be imported.

-Filters can be set up in the config file by the `geonames.filters` path.

 ### Schedule updates

 Add the following code to the `app/Console/Kernel.php` file if you want to receive geonames daily updates.